 Start a music events company

 Another option is to start your own music events company.
 It’s entirely up to you what sort of form this would take: you could hire artists and help them to find gigs or else work with those in the hospitality industry to source performers.
 Alternatively, you could organize your own festivals and charge for attendance.
+Then another great option (if you have remote staff) is to use computer activity monitoring as that way you can see exactly what they are doing and catch any foul play.

 Either way, you would be getting to do something that helped you to celebrate your love of music, while also bringing joy and enjoyment to all of the people lucky enough to attend your events.